HAYAH

 1. Building an Emergency Fund (0-6 Months of Expenses)

-Best Option → High-Yield Savings Account
+Best Option: High-Yield Savings Account

 If your priority is quick access to cash for medical bills, job loss, or urgent expenses, liquidity matters more than returns.

+High-yield savings accounts protect your capital, allow easy withdrawals, and offer modest interest.
 Avoid locking emergency money in fixed deposits or market-linked investments.

 2. Saving for a Short-Term Goal (1-3 Years)

-Best Option → Fixed Deposits or Certificates of Deposit (CDs)
+Best Option: Fixed Deposits or CDs

 3. Medium-Term Goals (3-7 Years)

-Best Options → Bonds, National Bonds, or REITs
+Best Options: Bonds, National Bonds, or REITs

-If your goal is a child's early education fund or building a house deposit gradually, you can take slightly more exposure than bank deposits.
+For a child's education fund or building a house deposit gradually, you can take slightly more exposure than bank deposits.
+Government or corporate bonds provide steady income, National Bonds offer structured savings, and UAE-listed REITs deliver income plus property exposure.

 4. Long-Term Wealth Growth (7+ Years)

-Best Options → Stocks, ETFs, or Insurance-Based Savings Plans
+Best Options: Stocks, ETFs, or Insurance-Based Savings Plans

 5. Wealth Preservation or Hedge